2022-2023 Class of Fellows

 This project aims to understand the attitudes held by international undergraduate students regarding free speech, civic engagement, and personal freedoms within a U.S. context.
 The research data will inform the design of resources and tools intended to support international students who are interested in exercising their freedom of speech.

-Executive Director, North Carolina Campus Compact
+Executive Director, North Carolina Campus Engagement

 Research Title: "Disrupting Mis & Dis-Information in the University Setting"